 Are Alienware & Asus laptops prone to overheating when gaming?

 Alienware laptops are well-known for running hot, whereas ASUS's use of fiber instead of a copper-built chassis means it doesn't conduct heat, meaning the laptops can regulate their temperature better.
-Read our guide to keeping your gaming laptop cool to help improve gaming experience.

 How long do Asus gaming laptops last?